-Jan buys three kitchen stools for her rental property in 2015-16.
+Jan buys three kitchen stools for her rental property in 2016-17.
 The stools are all wooden and of the same design but they are different colours.
 The colour of the stools is only a minor difference which is not enough to conclude that the stools are not substantially identical.

 The stools cost \$150 each.
-Jan cannot claim an immediate deduction for the cost of each individual stool because they are substantially identical and their total cost exceeds \$300.
+Jan cannot claim an immediate deduction for the cost of each individual stool because they are substantially identical and the total cost of the three stools exceeds \$300.